Bartlesville Radio » News » County Budget Board Sends Proposals to Next Stage

 County Budget Board Sends Proposals to Next Stage

-Following a public hearing that last all but a minute on Monday afternoon, the Washington County Budget Board adopted the proposed Fiscal Year 2020-2021 Estimate of Needs.
+Following a public hearing that lasted all but a minute on Monday afternoon, the Washington County Budget Board adopted the proposed Fiscal Year 2020-2021 Estimate of Needs.

 Washington County Clerk Annette Smith said they also adopted proposed financial statements for the Fiscal Year 2019-2020 as of March 31st, 2020 for the County General Fund and Sales Tax.
 She the items will now go to Washington County's Excise & Equalization Board.